roxma/envrc-rs/README.md

-# envrc -- auto source .envrc of your workspace
+# envrc -- Auto source .envrc of your workspace

 ## Motivation